bible-technology/scribe-docs/docs/scribe/Getting-Started/p0-2-system requirement.md

 Following are the system requirements for the smooth functioning of the application on your device:

-- Minimum 2 GB free disk space.
+- Minimum 2 GB free disk space
-- Internet connectivity (needed only for syncing and downloading references).
+- Internet connectivity (needed only for syncing and downloading references)
-- Keep the application updated with the latest version of **Scribe SE** available at https://github.com/bible-technology/scribe-scripture-editor/releases.
+- Keep the application updated with the latest version of **Scribe** [download Scribe](https://github.com/bible-technology/scribe-scripture-editor/releases)

-- Write to us at scribe@bridgeconn.com to contact our technical team if you experience any difficulties during installation.
+- Write to us at scribe@bridgeconn.com to contact our technical team if you experience any difficulties during installation

-- You can raise an issue to report bugs and suggestions on the GitHub page, https://github.com/bible-technology/scribe-scripture-editor/issues.
+- You can raise an issue to report bugs and suggestions on the GitHub page, [create issue](https://github.com/bible-technology/scribe-scripture-editor/issues)
 <!-- - To ensure your system supports the target language, download the needed **font** on your device.  -->

-- Use full screen for effective use of the application.
+- Use full screen for effective use of the application